Vintage MG Parts - Parts Site for the MMM Enthusiast

 , click again to close)

-Step 5 - Remove the adaptor and if all is ok then replace the shims which were used with the standard top.
-Relocate the SPC Adaptor and bolt down lightly.
-Rotate the steering to a full left/right lock to ensure free movement.
-Tighten down bolts to increase the spring load (light torque only).
-Rotate steering again to check and then assuming ok, tighten all three bolts to the required torque.
+Step 5 - Remembering to reinstall any shims previously present, engage the ball bearing in the dimple and lightly bolt the VMGP adaptor into position.
+Tighten down bolts equally to increase the spring load (light torque only).
+Rotate steering again to check and then assuming ok, tighten all bolts to the required torque.
 Undertake a final check of the steering to ensure a full free travel between locks.

 Home | Family MG History | Parts Catalogue | Parts/info Request | Visitor's Gallery | Links | Contact Us | Site Map